 14. Run with Wet Hair

 A great way to keep cool during your run is to run with wet hair.
 Rinse your head and soak your hair with cool water.
 Then squeeze out the excess.
-You can wet a bandana and wrap that around your head.
+You can wet a bandana or Buff and wrap that around your head.
 When the cool breeze hits the wetness, it will help cool you down.

 Remember that extra water I told you to take on your run?
 Dump that over your head and re-wet that bandana to keep you cooled down.